elespdn/collation_spelling/readme.md

 #### Goals of this study:

-- assess which is the most efficient method for isolating orthographic variation in Old French and, more in general, medieval texts in the context of automatic collation
+- assess which is the most efficient method for isolating orthographical variation in Old French and, more in general, medieval texts in the context of automatic collation
 - test the use of NLP resources in the pre-processing of data for automatic collation
 - further test and explore the near-match functionality in CollateX
 - present additional visualization and export options for normalized collations in CollateX